-Havelock City - Sri Lanka's largest fully integrated mixed-use development, is an oasis of exclusivity founded on prime acreage, to world-class standards of luxury.
-The unique design of Havelock City comprises of both Residential and Commercial space making it truly a city within a city.
+Havelock City - Sri Lanka's largest fully integrated mixed use development, is an oasis of exclusivity built on 18 acres of prime real estate in Colombo, with world class standards of luxury.
+It's an architectural triumph designed to give never-ending space to live, walk and play.
+A space you can call home.